vishnuvs369/vishnuvs369/README.md

 - 🔭 I’m currently Researching in DevOps
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love to draw and blah blah..

 ## ⚡ Technologies